cdixi001/ucr-cs100/textbook/tools/bash/iopiping/README.md

 ##Let;s Begin!
 Fun and engaging sentence or rhetorical question here

 Input/Output redirection and piping, as you should already know, make life infinitely easier by changing the flow of information between programs.
 They accomplish this by changing file descriptors.

 ##Input/Output Examples
 Input and Output operators establish communication between a program and a file.
 Remember that the input and output operators can only be used on files!
 See linkhere for more information on input/output operators.
 ```
-cat < inputfile
+sort < inputfile
 ```
-This command simply prints the contents of inputfile to the screen.
+This command sorts the contents of inputfile based on the first letter in each line.
+We can specify different flags (see `man sort`) to change how the lines are sorted.

 ```
 ls > outputfile
 ```
-This command will print nothig to the screen, but outputfile will contain the name of every file in the current directory on a new line.
+This command will print nothing to the screen, but outputfile will contain the name of every file in the current directory on a new line.

 ```
-cat < inputfile > outputfile
+sort < inputfile > outputfile
 ```
 This command prints nothing to the screen.
-The contents of inputfile are now also in outputfile.
+Outputfile contains the contents of inputfile in sorted order.